Encentivize/bombast-integration/README.md

 # Bombast

-Bombast is a template drive communication app.
-It can send email and SMS communication.
+Bombast is a template drive communications app.
+It can send via email and SMS channels.
 Templates are set up, using [Handlebars](http://handlebarsjs.com/) syntax, and messages can be sent against these templates, with receipient specific data rendered into the template.

 Bombast provides features such as resend, receipient (entity) and message reference tracking.

 ## API